SHIFTING YOUR GEARS: Emotional Balancing and Release Technique

 -Not that big of a deal.

 Say these word(s) over and over again in your mind to the part of yourself that is activated in fight/flight trying to unnecessarily protect you.
 I speak to this part as if it is a child that I am trying to help.
 I regularly call mine “Buddy” because that is what I call little boys.
-It is a respectful, caring, and compassionate way of addressing the part of myself that is trying to protect me.
-I think of it like a small dog trying to protect us by barking at a grocery bag that is floating around in the air.
+It is a respectful, caring, and compassionate way of addressing the part of myself that is trying to protect you.
+I think of it like a small dog trying to protect you by barking at a grocery bag that is floating around in the air.
 You wouldn’t yell at the dog, you would appreciate it for trying to protect and let it know it is not necessary.
 When the primitive mind realizes that there is no current threat in existence, it returns to a state of calm alertness.
 By communicating with the primitive mind in its own language (imagination, visualization, symbols, bodily movement, breath, etc.) you will be much more successful than trying to force or power through it.

 Next think of a visual or kinesthetic approach of further releasing the discomfort.
 Here are examples that I as well as clients have found to be helpful.
 Feel free to think of your own.
 Use whatever works.